kamperh/kamperh.github.io/notes/writing.md

   (since this saves space and is easier to keep consistent), but the important thing is to be consistent.
 - If you include the page numbers and the location for a conference, you need to do this for all the conference papers you cite.
-I prefer not too include these details for conference papers (again, since this then makes it easier to maintain a consistent bibliography).
+I prefer not to include these details for conference papers (again, since this then makes it easier to maintain a consistent bibliography).
 - Similarly, if you add page numbers, the volume and the number for a journal